 Responsibility #11 – Closing the Project

-Project manager initiates the project formally.
+The project manager initiates the project formally.
 Likewise, s/he should close the project formally.
-The key point here is that the Project Manager has to close out a project no matter the circumstances under which it stops, terminates or completes.
+The key point here is that the Project Manager has to close out a project no matter the circumstances under which it stops, terminates or completes, which is one of the last project manager roles and responsibilities throughout the project.

 It is the responsibility of the Project Manager to